Rmcortez12/house-sitting/index.md

 - Scoop Soldiers
   - These guys pick the poop up every Friday sometimes Saturday morning if they're running late.
 Don't let the dogs out
 <br/><br/>

+# Stores close by
+- Costco
+- HEB
+- Target
+- Lowes
+- Shopping Center on Culebra
+- There's an emergency hospital on alamo ranch parkway as well 24x7

 # Things to Do in San Antonio
 (expect to drive 25-35 minutes anywhere)
 <br/><br/>

 ## Downtown
 - The Riverwalk
 - The Perl